 International students and their dependents residing in the United States are required to purchase the university's international student injury and sickness insurance.
-If you have other comparable insurance and do not wish to participate in the Student Injury and Sickness Insurance Plan offered through the university, you must complete an online waiver form (gallagherkoster.com/vanderbilt) indicating your other insurance information.
+If you have other comparable insurance and do not wish to participate in the Student Injury and Sickness Insurance Plan offered through the university, you must complete an online waiver form (gallagherstudent.com/vanderbilt) indicating your other insurance information.
 This online waiver form must be completed no later than September 7 or you will remain enrolled in the plan offered by the university and will be responsible for paying the insurance premium.
-This insurance is required for part-time as well as full-time students.
-Information and application forms are provided through the Student Health Center.
+This insurance is required for parttime as well as full-time students.